Celebrations Look Different, Spirit Is the Same

 Staff also distributed Black History Month hoodies and goody bags, as well as Chromebooks to the participants.

 M.S.
-283 Preparatory Academy for Writers: The participants of “Play After Work,” the Preparatory Academy for Writers’ afterschool program, are joining together for a Black History Month Paint Night.
-The young people have the option to paint freehand and/or the face or a quote of a person of color.
+283 Preparatory Academy for Writers: The participants of “Play After Work,” the Preparatory Academy for Writers’ afterschool program, joined together for a Black History Month Paint Night.
+The young people painted freehand the face or a quote of a person of color.

-Says Program Director Carolyn Johnson, “February 26, 2021 will be about our participants celebrating themselves as a part of history after a year of social change, civil unrest, and emotional as well as mental challenge.
-No rules, only expression.”
-We look forward to seeing their work!
+Program Director Carolyn Johnson said ahead of the event, “February 26, 2021 will be about our participants celebrating themselves as a part of history after a year of social change, civil unrest, and emotional as well as mental challenge.
+No rules, only expression!”

 NYPD Community Center: On Monday, February 15, the East New York, Brooklyn, Center hosted “Our Voice, Our Future,” a virtual oratorical contest on the topics of, “Do Black lives really matter?” and “How do I see myself as a leader in my community?”
 Contestants were split into a junior division for grades 6–8 and a senior division for grades 9–12.
 Contestants in both divisions were held to rigorous standards and submitted a written composition that was judged on mechanics such as punctuation and grammar in addition to substance; orations were judged on ability to speak with poise, confidence, and audience appeal.
 Winners in each category were awarded a $100 prize!

 Redfern Cornerstone Community Center: Our Cornerstones haven’t slowed down for a minute, and Black History Month is no exception.
 The Far Rockaway community hub hosted an in-person showcase (with limited attendance due to the pandemic) of participants performing songs and choreographed dances to the music of Black musicians, and reading excerpts from historical Black speeches and poems.
-Check out this video of the highlights!
+Check out the video of highlights below!